 The following procedures shall apply to any student who is subject to compulsory attendance who is enrolling or reenrolling at a regular campus after being released from any juvenile justice facility, a juvenile justice alternative education program or a disciplinary alternative education program.
-(1) As soon as practicable after the DAEP determines a student 's

-DAEP and the results of any assessment instruments administered to the student.

-- (2) Within 5 days after a student's release from the DAEP, the campus administrator shall coordinate the student's transition from the DAEP to a regular classroom.
-The coordination shall include recommendations from the school counselor, the school police officer, a licensed clinical social worker, the campus behavior coordinator, any teacher responsible for implementing the students transition plan, and any other appropriate personnel. - (3) The coordination must include the development of a personalized transition plan that includes recommendations for the best educational placement of the student and may include recommendations for counseling, behavioral management, or academic assistance for the student with a concentration on the student 's academic or career goals; assistance for obtaining access to mental health services provided by the district, the school, a local mental health authority, or another private or public entity; provision of information to the student's parent or a person standing in parental relation to the student about the process to request a full individual and initial evaluation of the student for purposes of special education services; and a regular review of the student's progress toward the student's academic or career goals. - (4) If practicable, the campus administrator or the administrator's designee shall meet with the student's parent or guardian to coordinate plans for the student's transition. - (5) For students with disabilities eligible under IDEA, the coordination should include an ARD/IEP meeting.
+- (1) As soon as practicable after the DAEP determines a student 's release date from the DAEP, the DAEP administrator shall notify the parent or guardian and the principal and behavior coordinator provide written notice of that date to the student's parent or guardian and the administrator of the zoned campus.
+In addition to the notification, the campus shall be provided an assessment of the student's academic growth while attending the DAEP and the results of any assessment instruments administered to the student. - (2) Within 5 days after a student's release from the DAEP, the campus administrator shall coordinate the student's transition from the DAEP to a regular classroom.
+The coordination shall include recommendations from the school counselor, the school police officer, a licensed clinical social worker, the campus behavior coordinator, any teacher responsible for implementing the students transition plan, and any other appropriate personnel. - (3) The coordination must include the development of a personalized transition plan that includes recommendations for the best educational placement of the student and may include recommendations for counseling, behavioral management, or academic assistance for the student with a concentration on the student 's academic or career goals; assistance for obtaining access to mental health services provided by the district, the school, a local mental health authority, or another private or public entity; provision of information to the student 's parent or a person standing in parental relation to the student about the process to request a full individual and initial evaluation of the student for purposes of special education services; and a regular review of the student 's progress toward the student's academic or career goals. - (4) If practicable, the campus administrator or the administrator's designee shall meet with the student's parent or guardian to coordinate plans for the student 's transition. - (5) For students with disabilities eligible under IDEA, the coordination should include an ARD/IEP meeting.
 The ARD/ IEP meeting should review the special education, related services and behavioral supports provided to the student and determine whether any changes are needed in order to support the academic and behavioral progress of the student in the least restrictive environment. - (6) For students receiving accommodations under Section 504, the coordination should include a Section 504 meeting.
 The purpose of the meeting is to review the academic and behavioral accommodations and determine whether any changes are needed in order to support the academic and behavioral progress of the student in the general education classroom.